knowrohit/SCRIPTWRITING-USING-RNN/README.md

 As a working example, suppose we only had a vocabulary of four possible letters “helo”, and wanted to train an RNN on the training sequence “hello”.
 This training sequence is in fact a source of 4 separate training examples: 1.
 The probability of “e” should be likely given the context of “h”, 2. “l” should be likely in the context of “he”, 3. “l” should also be likely given the context of “hel”, and finally 4. “o” should be likely given the context of “hell”.

-Concretely, we will encode each character into a vector using 1-of-k encoding (i.e. all zero except for a single one at the index of the character in the vocabulary), and feed them into the RNN one at a time with the step function.
-We will then observe a sequence of 4-dimensional output vectors (one dimension per character), which we interpret as the confidence the RNN currently assigns to each character coming next in the sequence.
-Here’s a diagram:

-An example RNN with 4-dimensional input and output layers, and a hidden layer of 3 units (neurons).
-This diagram shows the activations in the forward pass when the RNN is fed the characters "hell" as input.
-The output layer contains confidences the RNN assigns for the next character (vocabulary is "h,e,l,o"); We want the green numbers to be high and red numbers to be low.

 For example, we see that in the first time step when the RNN saw the character “h” it assigned confidence of 1.0 to the next letter being “h”, 2.2 to letter “e”, -3.0 to “l”, and 4.1 to “o”.
 Since in our training data (the string “hello”) the next correct character is “e”, we would like to increase its confidence (green) and decrease the confidence of all other letters (red).
 Similarly, we have a desired target character at every one of the 4 time steps that we’d like the network to assign a greater confidence to.
 Since the RNN consists entirely of differentiable operations we can run the backpropagation algorithm (this is just a recursive application of the chain rule from calculus) to figure out in what direction we should adjust every one of its weights to increase the scores of the correct targets (green bold numbers).
 We can then perform a parameter update, which nudges every weight a tiny amount in this gradient direction.
 If we were to feed the same inputs to the RNN after the parameter update we would find that the scores of the correct characters (e.g. “e” in the first time step) would be slightly higher (e.g. 2.3 instead of 2.2), and the scores of incorrect characters would be slightly lower.
 We then repeat this process over and over many times until the network converges and its predictions are eventually consistent with the training data in that correct characters are always predicted next.

+### Cross Entropy Loss Function
-A more technical explanation is that we use the standard Softmax classifier (also commonly referred to as the cross-entropy loss) on every output vector simultaneously.
+A more technical explanation is that we use the standard Softmax classifier on every output vector simultaneously.
 The RNN is trained with mini-batch Stochastic Gradient Descent and I like to use RMSProp or Adam (per-parameter adaptive learning rate methods) to stablilize the updates.

 Notice also that the first time the character “l” is input, the target is “l”, but the second time the target is “o”.
 The RNN therefore cannot rely on the input alone and must use its recurrent connection to keep track of the context to achieve this task.